Office for Research

 Cristina Chen joined the VP&S Office for Research in October 2018.
 As Grants Coordinator, she will be providing pre-award grant preparation and submission support for the basic science and clinical research faculty.
 Prior to joining the Office for Research, her doctoral and postdoctoral research focused on the identification and characterization of modulators of skin sensory neuron development and the characterization of neuropsychiatric risk genes identified via next-generation sequencing, respectively.
 In addition, Cristina has held a number of academic service leadership positions, including Chair of the Postdoctoral Career Development Program, Elected Member of the Postdoctoral Liaison Committee, and Co-Chair of the Graduate Student Recruitment Committee.
 She is also committed to science outreach and advocacy efforts, and has served as a mentor for the Partners for the Future Program for high school students and has advocated for increased funding to the NIH at the Rally for Medical Research in Washington D.C.
 Cristina holds a BA in Economics from Cornell University, a PhD in Neuroscience from Albert Einstein College of Medicine, and completed her postdoctoral training at Cold Spring Harbor Laboratory.

-Wendy Goldberg joined the VP&S Office for Research in July, 2018 – as a role of Senior Research Administrator, Pre-award Core.
+Wendy Goldberg joined the VP&S Office for Research Pre-award Core as a Senior Research Administrator in July 2018.
 She received her BA in Business Studies from Napier University, Edinburgh, Scotland UK.
 Since 2001, she has 17 years of experience providing service to Columbia’s faculty in pre and post award management in the following departments; Biomedical Engineering Department, Neurology Department, Irving Institute for Clinical and Translational Research, Joint Systems for Systems Biology and G.H.
 Sergievsky Center.
 Grants have ranged from NIH (P, T, U, F and R01’s), NSF, DOD, NYSTEM and private Foundations, in which she assisted from proposal to closeout in regards to budget, compliance and administrative guidance.
 In her new role, Wendy will provide support for grant submissions and all administrative activities within the Pre-Award Core for the Basic Science Departments at CUIMC.

 Dola Sengupta, PhD